lisp/de.setf.asdf.x/README.md

     (remote-operation target-node)
 local state change is expressed as
     (:setting value)
+The setting side-effects serve, for example, to express weak and contingent dependencies as changes to  failure- or missing-behaviour rather than graph modifications.
-*   interprets preformance results in the context of local settings to warn, error, or proceed.
+*   interprets performance results in the context of local settings to warn, error, or proceed.

 Status